denis4net/mips-cpu/README.md

 These are invaluable as a quick check to verify that new changes have not disrupted previously working functionality.

+# HARDWARE

+ This project has been ported to Cyclone III Altera FPGA by Denis Vashchuk.
+ I use Altera Quartus II 13.1 on ArchLinux.
+Also Instruction Set Archiecture has been by some commands.
+Also I developed scripts that allow use MIPS regular assembler language for assembling programs for this CPU.
+Memory address bus has been extended to 32bit, added IO address space and some peripheral devices.

 # REQUIREMENTS

 This code has been tested under Debian Linux using the